 If you prefer to plan your family dinners and lunches in advance, work these recipes into your weekly plans.

-- Make all the desserts on Sunday and take your photos so your family can enjoy them through the week
+- Make all the desserts on Sunday and take photos so your family can enjoy them through the week

 You don’t have to be a professional!
 Here are my food photography tips and tricks:

 Your photos don’t have to be perfect, but it would be great if they were consistent.
 Try to shoot them all against the same backdrop – like the dining room table you inherited.
 Too much change between photos will be jarring when you’re viewing the final book.